-That’s when I realized that I had to start putting in more effort.
+That’s when I realized that I had to put in more effort.
 I didn’t want to risk getting fired.
 I still needed the job to cover my bills, especially my student loan payments.

-As difficult as it is, you still have to work hard even if you want to quit.
+As difficult as it is, you still have to work hard even if you hate your job want to quit.
 This is doubly true if you’re staying in the same field or in the same city and you might run into your current boss after you leave.

 It’s also important not to burn bridges even after you leave, especially if you’re at the beginning of your career.
 When I quit my newspaper job, I had to schedule an exit interview with the HR department.
 I remember they told me that the exit interview was a chance for me to share any concerns or complaints I had.
 I was so excited.